Neighbours' Alternative

-Neighbors' Alternative (Alternativa dos Veciños; AV) is a left-wing political party initially active in the Comarca of A Coruña, Galicia that has since expanded to the broader province of A Coruña, as well as to Pontevedra.
+Neighbours' Alternative (Alternativa dos Veciños; AV) is a left-wing political party initially active in the Comarca of A Coruña, Galicia that has since expanded to the broader province of A Coruña, as well as to Pontevedra.

 History

 The party was formed in 1979 by citizen associations of the 9 parroquias of Oleiros to run for the 1979 local elections (the first democratic ones since the Spanish Second Republic in the 1930s).
 The associations considered that the municipality had chronic problems of pollution, lack of schools, lack of urban planning and privatization of public services.
 AV won a landslide, with 4,113 votes (65.81% of the total) in the election.
 José Luis Martínez Suárez became the mayor of the municipality.
 In the 1983 elections the party suffered a setback, gaining only 5 seats and losing the mayor to the Socialists' Party of Galicia (PSdeG).
 AV won the elections again in 1987, and has won every single municipal election in Oleiros since then. Ángel "Gelo" García Seoane has been the mayor of the municipality since 2003.
 Between 1996 and 2003 the mayor was Esther Pita Pita (Seona was disqualified to hold public office during those years).
 Seoane had also been the mayor between 1987 and 1995.
 Prior to the 2015 local elections the party expanded its presence outside of Oleiros, to all the Comarca of A Coruña.
 In those elections AV presented lists in 3 municipalities: Culleredo (won 3 seats), Arteixo (no representation) and A Coruña (no representation).
 AV wants to expand its presence to more municipalities before the 2019 municipal elections.